DesarguesC/Ps-Adapter/README.md

 git lfs install
 git clone https://huggingface.co/nlpconnect/vit-gpt2-image-captioning
 ```
+And remember to put T2I-Adapter as well as stable-diffusion ckpt in folder 'models'.

 ## Datasets
 If you'd like to train the Ps-Adapter on your own dataset, there's only a need of images without lable.